berrypizza/study/readme.md

+# first website

-# hi it's a kind of stuff for my study
+it's for study !